-Early patient access requests should be made through your physician who can reach Bristol-Myers Squibb by visiting Bristol-Myers Squibb Early Patient Access Requests.
+Early patient access requests must be made through your physician who can reach Bristol-Myers Squibb by visiting Bristol-Myers Squibb Early Patient Access Requests.
+Bristol Myers Squibb strives to respond to the request as quickly as possible, usually within 48 hours.
 You can also access more information on our clinical trial programs at Bristol-Myers Squibb Study Connect.

 This is an unprecedented time for scientific innovation and the development of important new medicines.
 At Bristol-Myers Squibb, we are doing everything we can to ensure that patients with serious disease get the benefit of these innovations as quickly as possible.